oxygenium-network/oxygenium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Artifacts.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/ralphc/src/main/scala/org/oxygenium/ralphc/Artifacts.scala)

-This file contains several case classes that are used in the Alephium project for managing code compilation and artifacts.
+This file contains several case classes that are used in the Oxygenium project for managing code compilation and artifacts.

 The `CodeInfo` case class contains information about a specific piece of code, including the source file name, a hash of the source code, a bytecode debug patch, a hash of the debug code, and any warnings that were generated during compilation.
 This information is used to track changes to the code and ensure that the compiled bytecode is up-to-date.